wp-plugins/fitvids-for-wordpress/readme.txt

 === FitVids for WordPress ===
-Contributors: Kevin Dees
+Contributors: kevindees
 Tags: videos, fitvids, responsive
 Requires at least: 3.2
-Tested up to: 3.2
+Tested up to: 3.4
-Stable Tag: 1.0.1
+Stable Tag: 2.0

 This plugin makes videos responsive using the FitVids jQuery plugin on WordPress.